matos-hayrapetyan/gallery-images/readme.txt

 == Changelog ==

+= 2.0.3 =
+* 1) New preview options: In the back-end of the plugin galleries have new preview options.
+You may check the "On hover preview" and view each image of your gallery in full size
+* 2) We have fixed a conflict of 2 lightboxes appearing at the same time in some views
+* 3) We are giving more access to lightbox options and opening new options for free users.
+Now in the lite version users can change lightbox dimension options
+* 4) Now users can duplicate their galleries in back end and delete multiple galleries too
+* 5) We have also made some UI/UX customization's in order to have back-end of the plugin more friendly

 = 2.0.2 =
 *  A lot of users reported an issue with the gallery on PHP versions lower than 5.6.
 We have fixed it in this new version of the plugin.